 GUILD HALL: OFFSITE & OUTDOORS STIRRING THE POT: Conversations with Culinary Celebrities - Cocktails at Sagaponack Distillery

 Talk, Cocktail-Making Demo, Sampling, and Happy Hour at Sagaponack Farm Distillery

 with Farmer/Manager Marilee Foster and Head Distiller Matt Beamer

 369 Sagg Road, Sagaponack

 Must be 21+ to attend this program

-Event includes 3 tastings and one cocktail of your choice, plus snacks from Citarella.
+Event includes 2 tastings, one Sagaponack Tonic Cocktail (or mocktail), plus snacks from Citarella.

 COVID-19 Protocol: For indoor programs, all guests over the age of 12 must provide proof of full vaccination.

 SUNDAY, AUGUST 28, 11AM: Vegetable Simple talk, demo, tasting, and book signing with Chef Eric Ripert at Hayground School (151 Mitchell Lane, Bridgehampton)